Before we get started, there’s one thing we need to clarify:

 Based on these findings, the World Health Organization deemed that CBD has “a good safety profile.”

-Nevertheless, taking CBD oils and other products, especially in very high doses, can lead to unpleasant and undesirable effects (read here for tips on how to dose CBD).
+Nevertheless, taking CBD oils and other products like CBD Vape Pens, especially in very high doses, can lead to unpleasant and undesirable effects (read here for tips on how to dose CBD).
 So far, there are only a few long-term studies on CBD’s possible side effects and drug interactions, and that list is rather short.

 CBD SIDE EFFECTS: THESE SIDE EFFECTS CAN OCCUR WITH CBD